 The path to eating more consciously almost always leads to living more consciously in general.
 And part of that is aligning all the stuff we buy—clothing, makeup, accessories, cleaning products, etc.—with our values.
-Today we’re taking you on a vegan handbag adventure to help you find a compassionate and ethical purse, satchel, briefcase, backpack, duffel, clutch, or any kind of bag you need to carry your belongings.
+Today we’re taking you on a vegan handbag adventure to help you find a compassionate and ethical vegan purse, satchel, briefcase, backpack, duffel, clutch, or any kind of bag you need to carry your belongings.

 Ready to give your leather handbag a cruelty-free upgrade?
 You have a few options.

 - Shop from vegan brands.
 Yes, these do tend to be a bit more expensive, but it is a great way to vote with your money and support the kind of companies you want to exist in the world.